mcollina/autocannon/README.md

         A path to a Unix Domain Socket or a Windows Named Pipe.
 A URL is still required in order to send the correct Host header and path.
   -w/--workers
         Number of worker threads to use to fire requests.
-  --on-port
+  -W/--warmup
+       Use a warm up interval before starting sampling.
+       This enables startup processes to finish and traffic to normalize before sampling begins use -c and -d sub args e.g. `--warmpup [ -c 1 -d 3 ]` --on-port
         Start the command listed after -- on the command line.
 When it starts listening on a port, start sending requests to that port.
 A URL is still required in order to send requests to